-San Diego Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.
-As of June 26th, 2022, San Diego Housing Commission has 4 waiting lists that are open now or opening soon.
+San Diego Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

 |San Diego, California Housing Choice Voucher||Open Until Further Notice|

 |San Diego Housing Commission Project-Based Voucher||Open Until Further Notice|

 |San Diego Housing Commission Public Housing||Open Until Further Notice|

 You can check your waiting list status online at https://sdhcportal.force.com/waitlist.